Oaks

 PE kits

-This term, our PE lesson will be on Thursday.
-Please, be aware that this year we will expect children to come to school wearing their PE kits (plain white t-shirt, navy blue shorts and suitable outdoor trainers) on the day they have PE.
+This term, our PE lessons will be on Mondays and Thursdays.
+Please, be aware that we expect children to come to school wearing their PE kits (plain white t-shirt, navy blue shorts and suitable outdoor trainers) on the days they have PE.

 Home learning